 Pont des Arts & Place de Valois

-Crossing the Pont des Arts offers fantastic views of the Seine, perfect for photos.
+Crossing the Pont des Arts offers fantastic views of the Seine, great for photos.
 Many reviews mention how the guides make these moments come alive with interesting facts that go beyond just the show.
 Walking through these spots, you’ll get a real sense of the neighborhood’s charm and how it fits into the series.

 8 Rue de Montpensier & Palais-Royal Garden

-Here, you’re stepping into the heart of Paris’s historic and artistic vibe.
 The Palais-Royal Garden is a highlight—think lush greenery, classic arches, and the modern Colonnes de Buren installation—a striking contrast that reflects Paris’s blend of old and new.
 Guides often tell stories about these locations, enriching the experience far beyond the TV show.

 Avenue de L’Opera & Final Destination